This post was most recently updated on December 13th, 2020

-Some of which were to be able to pick up a part-time job while studying; being able to integrate quickly, taking care of my school needs and handling bills; providing a helping hand to some of my family members back home.
+Some of them were to be able to pick up a part-time job while studying, integrate quickly, take care of my school needs, and handle bills; providing a helping hand to some of my family members back home.

 Did your expectations meet after coming here?

-This proves that the information I found on the internet regarding job opportunities in Cyprus did not reflect the reality on the ground.
+This proves that the information I found on the internet regarding Cyprus’ job opportunities did not reflect the reality on the ground.

 Also, integration has not been easy due to the language barrier.

-Most business premises and some job sectors do insist on the fact that the applicant must be able to speak and write Greek.
+Most business premises and some job sectors insist that the applicant must be able to speak and write Greek.